 Want to know the setting of Romeo and Juliet?
-Read on for all the details, and see each Romeo and Juliet setting on the map below.
+See each setting Shakespeare used in the play on the map below.

 Shakespeare set Romeo and Juliet in two different Italian locations.
 Most of the action takes place in Verona and a small portion in Mantua.